-Specifies the number of seconds since midnight on January 1, 1970 GMT that you want placed on the user databases.
+Specifies the number of seconds since midnight on January 1, 1970 Greenwich Mean Time (GMT), that you want placed on the user databases.

-Provides a specific GroupWise user ID so that an individual user database can be time-stamped.
+Provides a specific GroupWise user name so that an individual user database can be time-stamped.

-Provides a specific database name so that an individual user database can be time-stamped.
+Provides a specific user database (userxxx.db) so that an individual user database can be time-stamped.